 The Subordinated Notes constitute subordinated obligations of the Issuer and rank pari passu and without any preference among themselves.
-In the event of the winding-up and dissolution (ontbinding en vereffening), bankruptcy (faillissement) or suspension of payments (surseance van betaling) of the Issuer, the payment obligations of the Issuer under the Subordinated Notes shall rank in right of payment, in each case in accordance with and subject to mandatory applicable law, after unsubordinated unsecured creditors of the Issuer, and any payment to a holder of a Subordinated Note shall be excluded until all obligations of the Issuer vis-à-vis its unsubordinated unsecured creditors have been satisfied, but at least pari passu with all other subordinated Notes and in priority to the claims of shareholders of the Issuer.
+In the event of the winding-up and dissolution (ontbinding en vereffening), bankruptcy (faillissement) or suspension of payments (surseance van betaling) of the Issuer, the payment obligations of the Issuer under the Subordinated Notes shall rank in right of payment, in each case in accordance with and subject to mandatory applicable law, after unsubordinated unsecured creditors of the Issuer vis-à-vis its unsubordinated unsecured creditors have been satisfied, but at least pari passu with all other subordinated Notes and in priority to the claims of shareholders of the Issuer.
 No Noteholder and Couponholder may at any time exercise or claim any right of set-off or netting in respect of any amount owed to it by the Issuer arising under or in connection with the Subordinated Notes and related Coupons.